In honor of the anniversary of Alex Coumbis' loss on Jan 18th, 1944, I have added a new page under 'Home/U-126' to the website.

 Braid Fell Secondary Bombing Location.
 Google Maps.

-At some point after the war there was an effort by the MoD to clean up the area, which lasted many years.
+At some point after the war there was an effort by the MoD to clean up the Braid Fell range, which lasted many years.
 Besides unexploded ordnance from the range itself, the range was reportedly used for collecting old ammunition after the war.

 The BBC noted that prior to the team’s removal “ordnance turns up on a regular basis - 800 pieces in 2009/2010, including 100 live items, according to MoD figures.”